hoodielive/rpmbuilding_studies/README.md

 For software written in raw interpreted languages, the source code is not built, but executed directly.

 For software written in byte-compiled interpreted languages, the source code is compiled into byte code, which is then executed by the language virtual machine.

+### Patching Software
+- A patch is source code that updates other source code.
+- Formatted as a diff, because it represents what is 'different' between two versions of text.
+- A diff is created using the 'diff' utility, which is then applied to the source code using the 'patch' utility.
+- In packaging, instead of simply modifying the original source code, we keep it and use patches on it (like version-control).